 Style up a favourite bench as the perfect place to greet guests to your home.
 Add a snug stove or brazier and set out mulled drinks to keep the cold at bay.
 Don't forget to pin up a decorative wreath to celebrate the season in style.

-2. Create a pretty entrance with foliage
+15. Create a pretty entrance with foliage

 Armfuls of seasonal foliage in a substantial water-filled container can be added to and refreshed over the festive season.
 A nosegay composed of the same plants has been hung at the window and completed with a berry-strewn wreath.

-Wrap fairy light around a bush
+16. Wrap fairy lights around a bush

 Add an element of fun to your garden scheme come Christmas.
 Battery-powered outdoor fairy lights are easily draped in an around hedging and trees, while illuminated creatures, such as this snowy owl, lend a whimsical feel to the overall effect.
 Christmas is the party season, so what better way to decorate your garden, patio or courtyard with a spattering of twinkling lights.

-Style in symmetry
+17. Style in symmetry

 Use evergreen shrubs and a classic door wreath to give the entrance to your home a festive makeover.
 A pair of urns and two standard shrubs form a symmetrical frame around the front door, making this property feel extra special at Christmas.
 A porch is the perfect place for storing walking boots and firewood, adding an extra rustic edge.

-Spell it out
+19. Spell it out

 Deck your home outdoors as well as in this Christmas to put visitors in the festive spirit before they step through the front door.
 For a more contemporary treatment, use battery-powered lights to spell out a seasonal message of your choice.
 Stick to warm yellow lights to keep the scheme cosy and classic.